Brest, Belarus: Sport

-HC Meshkov Brest is the most successful team of the Belarusian Men's Handball Championship, as well as the 2018–19 champions.
-Also, there is a women's handball club in Brest – HC Victoria-Berestie.
+HC Meshkov Brest is the most notable team of the Belarusian Men's Handball Championship, as well as the 2018–19 champions.
+Also, there's a women's handball club in Brest – HC Victoria-Berestie.

 HK Brest of the Belarusian Extraleague are the local pro hockey team.

 Another popular sport in Brest is football.
 FC Dynamo Brest is a local club playing in Belarusian Premier League.

 The sports venues are located on the northern riverside on the hydraulic fill, consisting of an indoor track-and-field centre, the Brest Ice Rink, and Belarus' first outdoor baseball stadium.
 On the opposite riverside is a large rowing course opened in 2007, home of the National Center for Olympic Training in Rowing.
 It meets international requirements and can host international competitions.
 Moreover, it has accommodation and training facilities, favourable location, 3 km away from the border crossing along Warsaw Highway (the European route E30).